 1. An appraisal from a real estate agent

 This is a popular way to understand your property's value and comes with both positives and negatives.
 The biggest positive is that it's free.
 Real estates will come to your home and offer you a price range for what your home is worth in the current market.
 The negatives are, you are relying on an agent that has an ulterior motive in offering you their experience and insight - they want your business.
 While most agents are conscientious, some have earned a reputation for over quoting the value of properties to win clients and so price range estimations can vary considerably from agent to agent.

-Your third option is a professional valuation.
-A registered Valuer can provide an independent estimate of your property’s value after a physical inspection, local market review, and comparison of similar properties which have sold.
-This can set you back a few hundred dollars but can be well worth it if you’re not confident in determining the selling price yourself.
-A professional Valuer will also provide you with a report that you can show to buyers which can really help during negotiations.
-A Valuer will give you a realistic price and you can ask him off the record for his thoughts on the highest possible price should you find what is known as a heart buyer.
-A heart buyer is someone who just loves your property and has to have it and will pay more than the general market.
-Valuers don’t really factor those kind of buyers in so just ask for that opinion when you receive the report.
+A registered valuer can provide an independent estimate of your property’s value involving a physical inspection, local market review, and comparison of similar properties sold in your area.
+Professional property evaluations cost a couple of hundred dollars, but can be worth the investment to get an accurate price estimation for your property.
+A valuer will also provide you with a report you can show to prospective buyers which can be helpful during negotiations.
+Don't be afraid to ask your valuer off the record for his advice on the highest possible price you could expect with an overly willing buyer (also known as a heart buyer).
+Heart buyers tend to feel emotional abour your property and are often willing to pay more than the general market value (and valuers don’t tend to factor these kind of buyers into their reports).

 It's always a good idea to do your own research to understand your market so you can be confident about your decisions and trust the advice you're given.
 Real estate portals such as Domain and Realestate.com.au are great resources for forming an understanding of your home's worth.
 Research similar properties in your area, both for sale and already sold, and compare them to your property in terms of price and features.